Letting Go With Love: What Really Happened With Sapio

 Not the attention.

-And not the coffee.
+And not the connection.

 And while it hurts, it also feels honest.